dhach/xkcd-image-bot/README.md

 Build status:  ![Go](https://github.com/dhach/xkcd-image-bot/workflows/Go/badge.svg)

-A program to post a random XKCD image to Slack or Slack-compatible webhooks (currently tested and verfified: Mattermost, Discord).
+A program to post a random XKCD image to Slack or Slack-compatible webhooks (currently tested and verified: Mattermost, Discord).

 Written for personal use and for learing Go.